je19921/Pokemon-Tectonic/README.md

-# Pokémon Tectonic
+# Pokémon Tectonic Jeremy's Expansion
 No Pokémon left behind!
-That's our guiding philosophy for Pokémon Tectonic, which combines the best aspects of fangames and romhacks into a fresh Pokémon adventure experience.
+That's why i'm adding to the great Pokemon Tectonic game generation 9, and a few custom Makyan forms.
+Other elements like pokemon rebalance, new evolutions will also be a part of the project if I feel like it.

 # Content
 ➤ Dig into 60+ hours of Makya, a new nonlinear region of mountains, caves, and tunnels